 There are important differences between therapy and friendship.
 As your therapist, I cannot be your friend.
 Friends may see you only from their personal viewpoints and experiences.
 Friends may want to find quick and easy solutions to your problems so that they can feel helpful.
 These short-term solutions may not be in your long-term best interest.
 Friends do not usually follow up on their advice to see whether it was useful.
 They may need to have you do what they advise.
 A therapist offers you choices and helps you choose what is best for you.
 A therapist helps you learn how to solve problems better and make better decisions.
 A therapist's responses to your situation are based on tested theories and methods of change.
 You should also know that therapists are required to keep the identity of their clients secret.

-Therefore, I must decline to attend your family's gatherings if you invite me.
+Therefore, I may ignore you when we meet in a public place, and I must decline to attend your family's gatherings if you invite me.
 Lastly, when our therapy is completed, I will not be able to be a friend to you like your other friends.